Hydroxocobalamin (Vitamin B12) for Septic Shock

 Understanding Clinical Trial Phases

-Now that we have those foundations set, let’s take a dive into the article.
+Now that we have those foundations set let’s dive into the article.
 First of all, this is a phase 2 study.
 To make it easier to understand the phases, phase 1 is to see if the possible treatment will cause harm.
 Phase 2 is to see if the treatment has the desired effect.
-Phase 1 and 2 are usually with very small groups.
+Phases 1 and 2 are usually with very small groups.
 The third phase is where they compare the treatment to the current standard of care.
-Stage 4 is where they look at the long term benefits and side effects.
+Stage 4 is where they look at the long-term benefits and side effects.
 Phase 2 studies are not designed to be revolutionary.
 They’re not powered for such.

-So getting back to the type of study that this is, and it’s definitely a mouthful, it is a phase 2 single-center, double-blind, allocation-concealed, placebo-controlled, parallel group pilot randomized controlled trial.
+So getting back to the type of study that this is, and it’s a mouthful, it is a phase 2 single-center, double-blind, allocation-concealed, placebo-controlled, parallel-group pilot randomized controlled trial.
 Say that five times fast.
-I’ll save you the endless google searches as to what all that means but this is the correct way to do this trial.
-Great job by the authors.
+I’ll save you the endless Google searches as to what all that means, but this is the correct way to do this trial—great job by the authors.

 Patient Selection